Privacy Policy

 - Receipt images in shared wallets: 7-day cloud TTL, then automatically deleted.

 - Account metadata (Firestore): Retained while your account is active.
-Deleted upon account deletion request.
+Deleted immediately upon account deletion.

 - Crash logs (Crashlytics): Retained for 90 days per Firebase's default retention policy.

 - Gemini API processing: Ut Finance does not retain prompts or images after the API response is received.
-Google's own retention practices apply.
+Google's Gemini API retains inputs for up to 55 days for abuse monitoring only.
+This data is not used to train models.
+High-sensitivity posture signals are processed on-device and never transmitted.

 - Right to be Informed: You have the right to know what personal data is collected, how it is used, and with whom it is shared.
 This policy is the primary disclosure document.